-The District has investments in the Wisconsin Investment Series Cooperative (WISC) of \$57,973,440 at year end.
+The District has investments in the Wisconsin Investment Series Cooperative (WISC) of \$83,841,766 at year end.
 The Cash Management Series has no minimum investment period, allows check writing privileges, and the average dollar weighted maturity is ninety (90) days or less.
 The Investment Series requires a 14 day minimum investment period and one business day withdrawal notice, and the average dollar weighted maturity is one hundred twenty (120) days or less.
 Term series Investment Pools consist of allowable investments under the Wisconsin Statutes which have maturities between 30 days and one year.
-The maturity date of the District's investment is September 16, 2013.
+The District's investment consists of two maturities, \$14,000,000 maturing on July 30, 2014, and \$15,000,000 maturing on August 28, 2014.

 WISC is organized by and operated exclusively for Wisconsin public schools, technical colleges, and municipal entities.
 WISC is not registered with the Securities and Exchange Commission, but operates under Wisconsin intergovernmental Cooperation Statute, Wisconsin Statutes, Section 66.0301.
 WISC is governed by the Wisconsin Investment Series Cooperative Commission in accordance with the terms of the Intergovernmental Cooperation Agreement.
 WISC invests District funds in accordance with Wisconsin law.
 WISC reports the fair value of its underlying assets, at amortized cost, on a monthly basis.
-At June 30, 2013, the fair value of the District's share of the WISC assets was substantially equal to the carrying value.
+At June 30, 2014, the fair value of the District's share of the WISC assets was substantially equal to the carrying value.